gzmatte/Sonar/README.md

 ## TROUBLESHOOTING

-If u have any problem with the outputs, edit the "Sonar.bat" in desktop.
+If u have any of the following problems, edit the "Sonar.bat" in desktop.

 </br>